Table of Contents

 Social engineering exploits fundamental human tendencies:

-- Social proof — If others seem to trust something, we do too
+- Social proof — If others seem to trust something, we follow their lead

-- Reciprocity — We feel obligated to return favors
+- Reciprocity — We feel obligated to return favors, even unsolicited ones

 How to Protect Yourself